DeFiCh/defichain.com/content/dfi-token.en.md

 ---
-title: Token
+title: DFI Token
 type: token
-long_title: Information about and how to acquire DFI
+long_title: Learn about and acquire the DFI token.
+Join the DeFiChain Insiders.
 cta_to: More
+aliases:
+  - /token/
 menu:
   main:
-    weight: 60
+    weight: 40
 meta:
-  description: Information about and how to acquire DFI
+  description: Learn about and acquire the DFI token.
+Join the DeFiChain Insiders.
   og:
     title: Token
-    description: Information about and how to acquire DFI
+    description: Learn about and acquire the DFI token.
+Join the DeFiChain Insiders.
     site_name: DeFi Blockchain
     image: /img/og/ogimage-token.png
     image_type: image/png